-A four-year college curriculum with a major in political science is recommended for prelaw.
-Azusa Pacific's Department of History and Political Science has developed a prelaw concentration for political science majors who intend to pursue law school.
+Azusa Pacific's Department of History and Political Science offers a prelaw concentration for political science majors who intend to pursue law school.
 The 48-unit prelaw concentration includes courses in political science, law, philosophy, business, sociology, and communication.
-The prelaw advisor in the department will help prelaw students select appropriate elective courses and assist in the process of identifying and applying to law school.
+The prelaw advisor in the department will help prelaw students select appropriate elective courses and assist in the process of identifying and applying to law schools.